kbuchman/BakeryAPI/README.md

 # BakeryAPI

 Just a small project of Web API for studies.
+It contains some features including:
+- products management,
+- full-text search of products,
+- authentication and authorization,
+- user's cart service.